bistaumanga/bistaumanga.github.com/index.md

 ### and Student at [Coursera](www.coursera.org)

-I was a computer engineering student at [Institute of Engineering, Central Calpus, Pulchowk][1].
+I was a computer engineering student at [Institute of Engineering, Central Campus Pulchowk, Lalitpur, Nepal][1].

 ### Research Interests